razorpay/blade/rfcs/2021-01-22-spatial-system-rfc.md

 ### **Column Grid**
 As the name suggests, this type of grid will help you organise content into evenly spaced vertical columns.
 The spacer which divide this grid is called as `gutter`.
 We'll use a **12 column grid** as it helps divide the area into *halfs*, *thirds*, *fourths*, *sixths*.

 Here we'll have 3 types of column grids, these will be used depending on the use case.
-All of them are following the same maximum width of `1280px`.
+All of them are following the same maximum width of `1280px` and can be variable depending upon the screen size.
+Also, we are not considering margins in the below grid system to make it simpler.
-1. **Default:** This has a gutter of `32px` & will be used on the internal dashboard.
+1. **Default:** This has a gutter of `24px` & will be used on the internal dashboard for spacing the main layout containers.
+For example, dividing sidebars from the main content view.
 ![Default Column-Grid](./images/spatial/col-grid-default.png)

-2. **Condensed:** This has a gutter of `16px` & will be used on mobile layouts *(only for dashboards)*.
+2. **Condensed:** This has a gutter of `16px` & will be used on the internal dashboards ( mostly on mobile layouts) and can also be used inside component-level elements.
+For example, in-between the elements of a form.
 ![Condensed Column-Grid](./images/spatial/col-grid-condensed.png)

-3. **Spacious:** This has a gutter of `48px` & will be used for landing/marketing pages *(on desktop)*.
+3. **Spacious:** This has a gutter of `32px` & will be used for landing/marketing pages *(on desktop)* which helps in better and clean representation of information.
 ![Condensed Column-Grid](./images/spatial/col-grid-spacious.png)

-These column grids can also be used internally based on the what component we are building.
+> **📝 Note:** These column grids can also be used internally based on the what component we are building.
 For example, let's say we are building inline form, then we'll use condensed col-grid for organising elements.

 ### **Marketing Pages**
 For marketing pages, the UI is more spacious.
 Therefore, we can go ahead and use the **spacious system** (gutter of `48px`) and on mobiles the same system will be converterd to a default system (gutter of `24px`).